project-origin/datahub-service/README.md

 # Project Origin DataHub Service

 This is the repository for Project Origin's DataHubService.

-This service is responsible for importing metering points and measurement data from ElOverblik (DataHub), and issuing of GGOs.
+This service is responsible for:

+- Importing metering points and measurement data from ElOverblik (DataHub)
+- Issuing of GGOs
+- Generating and storing publicly disclosed datasets
+- Mapping from technology- and fuel-code to a technology label

 ## Installation and running locally